avnet-iotconnect/iotc-dialog-da16k-sdk/doc/DEVELOPERS_GUIDE.md

 The IoTConnect application is at apps/common/examples/Network/IoTConnect_Client.

+## DA16200

-The application was developed for a DA16200, so `projects/da16200` should work to compile the application.
+A DA16200 based project should use `projects/da16200` to compile the application.

+Once the binaries are compiled they should be in: `projects/da16200/img`.

+## DA16600

-Hopefully (warning) DA16600 version, i.e. `projects/da16600` should also work to compile the application.
+A DA16600 based project should use `projects/da16600` to compile the application.

-Once the binaries are compiled they should be in: `projects/dialog/img`.
+Once the binaries are compiled they should be in: `projects/da16600/img`.

+## Flashing the IoTConnect application

 See [QUICKSTART](./QUICKSTART.md) for details on how to flash the images and setup IoTConnect.